Play Without Boundaries

 Our Nursing Room, located on the lower level between the bathrooms in the hallway behind the Creative Arts Studio is available for use.

 First Aid Kits are available throughout the Museum.
 If you would like access to one, please ask our floor staff.
 You may also store medical equipment or medications at the Admissions Desk at any time during your visit.

 Strollers are welcome.
 The entire Museum is stroller accessible.

 A limited number of wheelchairs are available in adult size, free of charge, at the Admissions Desk.
 An ID will be held until the wheelchair is returned upon the conclusion of your visit.
 The entire Museum is accessible via wheelchair, including bathrooms, water fountains and the Carousel.
 The elevator in Roadside Attractions serves each of the Museum’s two floors and ramps are located at the Museum’s exterior front entrance and in River Adventures.

-The Museum provides access to free Quiet Kits, available at the Admissions Desk, and daily Quiet Zone Tents are located throughout the Museum.
+The Museum provides access to free Quiet Kits, available at the Admissions Desk.
 To prepare for your visit, we encourage guests to review our Sensory Guide for more information about the sensory stimuli in our various exhibits.